freqtrade/freqtrade/docs/freqai.md

         Freqai is still experimental, and should be used at the user's own discretion.

-Freqai is a module designed to automate a variety of tasks associated with training a regressor to predict signals based on input features.
+Freqai is a module designed to automate a variety of tasks associated with training a predictive model to provide signals based on input features.

 Among the the features included: